dialoguemd/covid-19/src/regions/ca/info/faq/37_package.md

 - do not touch your eyes, nose and mouth

 The most important thing to know about coronavirus on surfaces is that they can easily be cleaned with common household disinfectants that will kill the virus.
 Studies have shown that the COVID-19 virus can survive for up to 72 hours on plastic and stainless steel, less than 4 hours on copper and less than 24 hours on cardboard.
-As, always clean your hands with an alcohol-based hand rub or wash them with soap and water.
-Avoid touching your eyes, mouth, or nose.

 [Canada Post](https://www.canadapost.ca/cpc/en/our-company/news-and-media/corporate-news/coronavirus-disease-covid-19.page) has stated that “According to the PHAC, there is no known risk of coronaviruses entering Canada on parcels or packages.
 In general, because of poor survivability of coronaviruses on surfaces, there is a low risk of spread from products or packaging shipped over a period of days or weeks.
 Currently, there is no evidence of COVID-19 being transmitted by imported goods or packages.”

 More information [here](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/question-and-answers-hub/q-a-detail/q-a-coronaviruses).